 I am out of distinctive characters.
 The rest of these are mostly pale resupinate pore surfaces, only trumped in obscurity by the pale resupinate crusts that don't even have a pore surface.
 These are mostly very difficult to ID.

 'Antrodia' carbonica - amyloid flesh (turns black in iodine) (shown).

 A. sinuosa - usually odd sinuous pores, similar to Schizopora but bitter.

 Trechispora mollusca - cottony with a wispy margin

 Porothelium fimbriatum - pores separate like Fistulina instead of sharing walls between them.

 without a microscope:

-Antrodia, Antrodiella, Ceriporia, Ceriporiopsis, Cinereomyces, Diplomitoporus, Junghuhnia, Oxyporus, Physisporinus, Wolfiporia, Sidera, Dichomitus, Elmerina, etc.
+Antrodia, Antrodiella, Ceriporia, Ceriporiopsis (Porpomyces), Cinereomyces, Diplomitoporus, Junghuhnia, Oxyporus, Physisporinus, Wolfiporia, Sidera, Skeletocutis, Dichomitus, Elmerina (Aporpium), Oligoporus, Hyphodontia, Meruliporia, etc.

-There is nothing local with colour photographs, but the most important works from Europe, which contains many of the same species, are Fungi Europaei Volume 10 Polyporaceae s.l. by Bernicchia, in Latin and Italian with summaries in English and almost 275 species with colour photos and drawings of microscopic features, and the already mentioned Fungi of Switzerland Volume 2 available as an option entirely in English.
+Recently, Jim Ginns has published a great full colour book Polypores of British Columbia which is available online for free!
+The most important works from Europe, which contains many of the same species, are Fungi Europaei Volume 10 Polyporaceae s.l. by Bernicchia, in Latin and Italian with summaries in English and almost 275 species with colour photos and drawings of microscopic features, and the already mentioned Fungi of Switzerland Volume 2 available as an option entirely in English.
 Even without photographs, the 2 volume North American Polypores by Gilbertson and Ryvarden is a valuable reference.